andrewd207/tiOPF-kotlin/README.md

 This is a work in progress and is not well tested.
 Beware :)

 # What is it?
+The [original tiOPF](https://github.com/graemeg/tiopf/tree/tiopf2) is an excellent object persistence framework written by others for Freepascal and Delphi.
+Also implemented is some of the [Mapper](https://github.com/graemeg/tiopf_apps) code to create the mediators.
+This is a port of that code.

 With tiOPF you can create objects which can be persisted to a database easily or have them auto-magically mapped to widgets for easy editing.
-It's similar to @Serializable.
-**It requires Kotlin.reflection.full** so currently only works on the JVM target.
+It's similar to @Serializable. **It requires Kotlin.reflection.full** so currently only works on the JVM target.

 Use the @Published annotation on the properties you want to make available to tiOPF.
 For example: